Join the webinar on ‘Real-time Smart Alerts for Quick Issue Detection and Resolution’ on Dec 3rd.

 Setup

-For those just tuning in, see the past two articles on capturing network traffic to learn about what we're doing and how it works:
+For those just tuning in, see the past two articles on using Appium to capture network traffic to learn about what we're doing and how it works:

-Those two articles also go through the setup needed for configuring devices, this post will focus on setting up mitmproxy-java and how to write the Java test code.
+Those two articles on using Appium to capture network traffic also go through the setup needed for configuring devices, this post will focus on setting up mitmproxy-java and how to write the Java test code.

 While mitmproxy-java will start the proxy server for us programmatically, we need to install mitmproxy ourselves, just like we did in the previous articles.
 Make sure to install with pip3 since installing with other methods, misses some python dependencies which we need.